What Are Normal Premenstrual Symptoms?

-Premenstrual Syndrome or PMS occurs in women before their menstrual cycles.
-Normal PMS is characterized by physical symptoms including bloating, uterine cramping, headaches, tender breasts, sleep problems, low sex drive, lower back pain, constipation and weight gain.
-Normal PMS will also have some mood and behavioral symptoms.
-These symptoms include depression, irritability, anxiety, decreased alertness, and withdrawal from family and friends.
-All normal PMS symptoms should not be severe or long lasting enough to impact the quality of a woman’s life.
+Premenstrual syndrome, or PMS, occurs in women before their menstrual cycles.
+Normal premenstrual symptoms in women include bloating, uterine cramping, headaches, tender breasts, sleep problems, low sex drive, lower back discomfort, constipation, and weight gain.
+Normal symptoms of PMS will also have some mood and behavioral symptoms.
+These PMS symptoms include low mood, irritability, anxiousness, decreased alertness, and withdrawal from family and friends.
+All normal PMS symptoms should not be severe or long-lasting enough to significantly impact the quality of a woman’s life.
 PMS occurs in the second half of the menstrual cycle, between ovulation and the beginning of menstrual bleeding.
-For many women, there will be a difference between cycles in quantity of menstrual blood and severity of PMS symptoms.
+For many women, there will be a difference between cycles in the quantity of menstrual blood and the severity of PMS symptoms.

 Premenstrual symptoms decline as a woman nears menopause and hormone levels decrease with aging.
 PMS symptoms may also become less severe when stress is managed, exercise is consistent, and diet is balanced.

 Bioidentical hormone replacement therapy, or BHRT, can help balance the hormones in a woman’s body and potentially lessen the symptoms of PMS.
 BioTE Medical’s method of BHRT may offer relief from premenstrual symptoms in the form of pellet therapy.
 Pellets release hormones into the body consistently, at a pace similar to our own body.